manila1993/SemanticPsychology/README.md

 # SemanticPsychology
-Natural Language Processing in Python applied to user generated content for personality classification and other psychological evaluations
+Natural Language Processing in Python applied to user generated content for personality classification and other psychological evaluations:
-MBTI classification using Latent Semantic Analysis
+1. MBTI classification using Latent Semantic Analysis